‘Swept Away’ Offers Assets Rarely Seen in Contemporary Broadway Musicals, a Fresh Story and a Spiritual Journey

 That story could stand as a compelling play on its own, and there are points during the musical’s 90-minute duration, particularly after the catastrophe that leaves the four men sharing a flimsy boat, that seem to invite spoken dialogue more than song and movement.
 Yet director Michael Mayer, who has reconciled dark subject matter with musical buoyance in hits such as “Spring Awakening” and “American Idiot,” makes this production sing in every respect.

-Mr. Mayer has key allies in music supervisors Brian Usifer and Chris Miller, who channel the rootsy textures that have distinguished the Avetts’s material into theatrically savvy arrangements and orchestrations without sacrificing intimacy or grit.
+Mr. Mayer has key allies in music supervisor Brian Usifer and colleague Chris Miller, who channel the rootsy textures that have distinguished the Avetts’s material into theatrically savvy arrangements and orchestrations without sacrificing intimacy or grit.
 Choreographer David Neumann provides spirited choreography for a couple of early production numbers that showcase a robust ensemble.

 As much as any musical you’re likely to see this season, though, “Swept Away” relies on the acting chops of its principals, and Mr. Mayer has recruited supple performers, beginning with John Gallagher Jr., a Tony Award winner for his performance as a flailing adolescent in “Awakening.”
 Here Mr. Gallagher plays another tormented, if more worldly, chap known simply as Mate — a reference to his services on the ship, which are provided with both weary resignation and a lingering taste for disruption.